shanface33/shanface33b.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Welcome to my homepage!
+My name is Shan Jia (贾姗).
+In Mandarin, my name coincidentally mirrors the pronunciation of "Fake Mountain."
+What's even more interesting is that my research is closely related to "fake things", including the identification and generation of fake images, videos, audio, and news.

 I am currently a Research Scientist and Assistant Lab Director in the [Department of Computer Science and Engineering](https://engineering.buffalo.edu/computer-science-engineering/about-us.html) at the University at Buffalo (UB), State University of New York.
 I feel lucky to be a member of the [Media Forensic Lab](https://ubmdfl.cse.buffalo.edu/) led by Professor [Siwei Lyu](https://cse.buffalo.edu/~siweilyu/index.html).
 Before joining to UB, I was a visiting scholar in the [Lane Department of Computer Science and Electrical Engineering](https://lcsee.statler.wvu.edu/) at West Virginia University, working with Professor [Xin Li](https://xinli.faculty.wvu.edu/) and [Guodong Guo](https://directory.statler.wvu.edu/faculty-staff-directory/guodong-guo).
 In 2021, I finished my Ph.D. from Wuhan University, advised by Professor [Zhengquan Xu](https://www.researchgate.net/profile/Zhengquan-Xu).

 **Research Interests**: Digital Media Forensics, Deepfakes Detection, Biometrics, and Computer Vision, etc.